surabhil/terraform-modules/README.md

             name of the subdomain (for example test, to combine into test.api.market) }
     ```

+* HTTP Resources: creates the required resources, integrations, and responses for a list of lambdas, paths, and parents. used by the API module. still missing is the ability to batch create lambdas outside of calling the API module

+* Custom Validator: creates a lambda function from an included javascript file to validate tokens. used by the API module to create validators

-See the hello-world-protected-resource and github-oauth-signin terraform files as an example.
+See the hello-world and authorizer terraform files as an example.

-Currently, only the root endpoint / is supported for all HTTP Methods (ANY); this will be changed in a future version.
+Currently, only the root endpoint / is supported; this will be changed in a future version.